10 Gardening Activities for August in Northern California

 5. Feed Hungry Plants

 By August, plants need a refresh of fertilizer or compost because they’ve been using nutrients in the soil to produce lush growth, fabulous flowers, as well as tasty vegetables and fruits.
 One method is to put a fresh layer of compost across your garden, home orchard, or raised bed.
 You can also use mushroom compost from your local nursery.
 Be sure to do this early in the morning or when you’re expecting some cooler days, because extra heat combined with fertilizer can burn plants.
 You may also want to fertilize plants individually with specialized fertilizer: cactus and succulents, flowers, shrubs and trees, citrus and fruit trees, or palm trees.
 There’s also slow-release fertilizer that releases nutrients over time as you water your plants.
 Whenever you’re adding compost or fertilizer, be sure to water plants well afterwards to disperse the nutrients more evenly into the soil.

 Don't miss what to do in the garden each month, make sure you're getting our weekly newsletter.

 6. Add Flowers for Late-Season Color

 Plant flowers that will bloom or continue blooming in late-summer and into fall to keep your garden filled with color longer.
-Plants such as chrysanthemums, coreopsis, gaura and Russian sage are all good choices.
-A great choice is 'Denim 'n Lace' with its lacy-like, bright sky blue flowers.
+Plants such as chrysanthemums, coreopsis, gaura and Russian sage ('Denim 'n Lace', pictured).
 Find more late-season color online from Proven Winners, or shop locally at Annie’s Annuals & Perennials or Flora Grubb Gardens.

 7. Cut Back Blackberry and Raspberry Canes